Building a bright, sustainable future

 Red Barn Wind Park

-The proposed Red Barn Wind Park was announced in April 2021.
-The Red Barn Wind Park is a 92-MW wind facility planned to be built in Grant County, Wisconsin.
-WPS would own 90% of the project, and MGE would own the other 10%.
-If approved, the project is scheduled to go into service in 2022.
+The Red Barn Wind Park is a 92-MW wind facility located in Grant County, Wisconsin.
+WPS owns 90% of the project, and MGE owns the other 10%.
+It began operation in 2023.

 Other WEC Energy Group renewable energy projects